 Enhance service delivery outcomes and trust in institutions.

-Argentina currently has a portfolio of 36 projects totaling US$6.464 billion in credits and five important GEF donations of US$29.4 million.
-The World Bank's involvement includes a wide array of projects in areas such as agriculture, health, education, infrastructure and labor, among others.
+Argentina currently has a portfolio of 35 projects totaling US$6.200 billion in credits and five important GEF donations of US$29.4 million.
+The World Bank's involvement includes a wide array of projects in areas such as environment, health, education, infrastructure, social protection and labor, among others.

-The provinces of Catamarca, Chaco, Corrientes, Formosa, Jujuy, Salta, Tucumán and Santiago del Estero, home to 7.5 million, receive the support of the Norte Grande National Development Program, including World Bank financing of US$800 million for a Water Project and a Road Project.
+The provinces of Catamarca, Chaco, Corrientes, Formosa, Jujuy, Salta, Tucumán and Santiago del Estero, which as a group are home to 7.5 million people, receive the support of the Norte Grande National Development Program, including World Bank financing of US$800 million for a Water Project and a Road Project.

 Social safety nets are the focus of a financing of US$480 million for the Basic Protection Project, which aims to increase the effectiveness of Argentina's income transfer programs for the unemployed and families with children, including the Universal Child Allowance.

-In the City of Buenos Aires, the Bank supports the main hydraulic works, through the Urban Flood Prevention and Drainage Project (US$130 million) that has improved the ability of Arroyo Maldonado drainage system to prevent flooding in several neighborhoods of the city.
+In the City of Buenos Aires, the Bank supports the main hydraulic works, through the Urban Flood Prevention and Drainage Project (US$130 million), which has improved the ability of Arroyo Maldonado drainage system to prevent flooding in several neighborhoods of the city.

 The Program to Promote Productive Innovation seeks to improve Argentina's knowledge industry by supporting highly skilled human capital and new knowledge-based enterprises.